-- Students will analyze, evaluate, and construct their own arguments or position papers • about issues of diversity such as gender, class, ethnicity, and sexual orientation. - Reasoning about other issues appropriate to the subject matter of the course shall • also be presented, analyzed, evaluated, and constructed. - All critical thinking classes should teach formal and informal methods for determining • the validity of deductive reasoning and the strength of inductive reasoning, including a consideration of common fallacies in inductive and deductive reasoning. - . . . - I....
 "Formal methods for determining the validity of deductive arguments" refers to techniques that focus on patterns of reasoning rather than content.
 While all deductive arguments claim to be valid, not all of them are valid.
 Students should know what formal methods are available for determining which are which.
 Such methods include, but are not limited to, the use of Venn's diagrams for determining validity of categorical reasoning, the methods of truth tables, truth trees, and formal deduction for reasoning which depends on truth functional structure, and analogous methods for evaluating reasoning which may be valid due to quantificational form.
 These methods are explained in standard logic texts.
-We would also like to make clear that the request for evidence that formal methods are being taught is not a request that any particular technique to taught, but that some method of assessing formal validity be included in course content. - Courses shall require the use of qualitative reasoning skills in oral and written assignments.
+We would also like to make clear that the request for evidence that formal methods are being taught is not a request that any particular technique be taught, but that some method of assessing formal validity be included in course content.

+Courses shall require the use of qualitative reasoning skills in oral and written assignments.
 Substantial writing assignments are to be integrated with critical thinking instruction.
 Writing will lead to the production of argumentative essays, with a minimum of 3000 words required.
 Students shall receive frequent evaluations from the instructor.
 Evaluative comments must be substantive, addressing the quality and form of writing.

-- Class size.
-Enrollment shall normally be limited to 25 students. - Prerequisite.
+• Class size.
+Enrollment shall normally be limited to 25 students.

+- Prerequisite.
 English 1A is strongly recommended as a prerequisite (or co-requisite). - Instructor qualifications - an understanding and appreciation of General Education; - a doctorate (preferred but not required); - college-level teaching experience or advanced (graduate) training in the subject matter of the course; - a professional commitment to the learning needs of a diverse student body; - a professional commitment to critical thinking instruction, as demonstrated by teaching experience, publications, or continuing professional education; - sections designed for foreign students require substantial formal training and experience in teaching speakers of other languages, in addition to above requirements; and - teaching associates shall be allowed to teach a GE course only after training and under the close supervision of an expert in the field.